antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ##  Per-Monitor DPI Support

 WPF applications are now enabled for per-monitor DPI awareness.
 This improvement is critical for scenarios where multiple displays of varying DPI level are attached to a single machine.
-As all or part of a WPF application is transitioned between monitors, you expect WPF to "do the right thing" with resolution, matching the DPI of the app to the screen.
+As all or part of a WPF application is transitioned between monitors, the expected behavior is for WPF to automatically match the DPI of the app to the screen.
 It now does.

 You can learn more about how to [enable your WPF application to become per-monitor DPI aware](https://github.com/Microsoft/WPF-Samples/tree/master/PerMonitorDPI) in the WPF samples and developer guide on GitHub.